Director, School of Music: Margaret Walker

 Director, Queen's Conservatory of Music: Karma Tomm

 Our music degree plans provide an inclusive and welcoming environment for students who wish to explore music as a medium for intellectual and personal growth and expression.
-We encourage our students to develop high-level performance skills while at the same time building crucial music and academic literacy, expanding their expertise both at the School of Music and in the Kingston community.
+We encourage our students to develop high-level performance skills while at the same time building crucial music and academic literacy.
+The new Isabel Bader Centre for the Performing Arts with its world-renowned performance hall and waterfront rehearsal room is an inspiring place to learn.
+To see our amazing new space visit www.theisabel.ca.
+New to our School of Music is the concurrent Bachelor of Music Degree and Digital Media (MDM) Diploma Program, a joint 4+1 year program between Queen’s University and St. Lawrence College.
+Students in this program combine up-to-date skills in sound and digital technology with a high-standard education in music performance and academics, receiving both a Queen’s degree and a St. Lawrence diploma.

 Specialization in Music

 An intensive course of study with approximately two-thirds of your courses within the discipline.

 BMus / MDM: (Bachelor of Music from Queen's University + Music and Digital Media Diploma from St. Lawrence College)